Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

     Tukey: -3.01

-All of the power spectra with an apodizing kernel applied, fit without the large scale frequencies, yield the correct slope.
+All of the power spectra with an apodizing kernel applied, fit without the large scale frequencies, yield a slope close to the correct value.
+As mentioned above, the Cosine and Hanning affect the shape of the power-spectrum over a larger range of frequencies and therefore the recovered slopes deviate from the correct values more than the other apodizing kernels.

 .. warning:: The range of frequencies affected by the apodizing kernel depends on the properties of the kernel used.
 The shape of the kernels are controlled by the :math:`\alpha` and/or :math:`\beta` parameters (see above).
 Narrower shapes will tend to have a larger effect on the power-spectrum.
 It is prudent to check the effect of the apodizing kernel by comparing different choices for the shape!